aredridel/authy-qr-convert/README.md

-Extract the json from your phone's `/data/data/com.authy.authy/shared_prefs/com.authy.storage.tokens.authenticator.xml` and save it as tokens.json.
+Extract the json from your phone's `/data/data/com.authy.authy/shared_prefs/com.authy.storage.tokens.authenticator.xml` and save it as a json file.

-Run `authy-qr-convert`
+Run `authy-qr-convert` on the file.